maraouf/OmniGrid/docs/guidelines/telegram.md

     pull-and-recreate every item flagged `update_available`.
 Same
     per-row update path the SPA uses; respects the destructive gate (`telegram_allow_destructive` or the `confirm` suffix).
+  - `/skills` — List the per-app skill roster, one tappable entry per pinned app.
+Each pinned app whose module declares skills also gets a DYNAMIC `/<skill_id>` command (e.g. `/run_speedtest`, `/adguard_status`) — routed and shown in `/help` but kept OUT of the BotFather autocomplete menu so it doesn't balloon.
+Destructive skills ride the same typed-confirm gate; fleet skills (AdGuard / Pi-hole) run host-less.
 - **🔗 Account**
   - `/link <code>` — Link your Telegram account to an OmniGrid user (code minted in Profile → Telegram)